AtomMaterialUI/material-theme-docs/docs/configuration/component-settings.md

 -----
 ### Transparent Scrollbars and Accent Scrollbars

+This feature is available in the free plan.
+{:class='card-panel warn'}

 These options control the appearance of the scrollbars.
 Note: This feature works completely on Windows and Linux, but on Mac it is only working for non-native scrollbars (i.e. scrollbars that appear only while scrolling).